- Search The Registry

 - My Account

 On this date in 1950, Briggs v.
 Elliott, a civil Rights case was filed.
-This legal maneuver assisted the groundwork for Brown v. the Board of Education 4 years later, was filed.
+This legal maneuver assisted the groundwork for Brown v. the Board of Education which was filed 4 years later.

 The state's action resulted in an NAACP appeal to the U.S. Supreme Court.
 The Briggs case evoked an extreme reaction.
 All of the petitioners suffered swift and severe hardships for their courage.
 Harry Briggs was fired from his job.
 Annie Gibson lost her job as a motel maid, and her husband lost land that had been in his family for eight decades.
 Rev. DeLaine saw his home burned to the ground.
 Federal Judge Walter Waring, who sided with the activist’s concerns, was forced to leave the state by a joint resolution of the South Carolina House of Representatives.